Tampons, Pads, Period Undies, and More: Which Period Products Are Right for You?

 Is this period product safe and accessible?

 Period products are also expensive.
 And it doesn’t help that we have to continually keep buying them for about 40 years.
 A study found that over a lifetime, people typically spend around $6000 on period products.
 When we talk about “safety”, we also mean accessibility.
-Are the products you’re choosing in your budget?
+Are the products your family is choosing in your budget?
 If not, are there community centers in your area or organizations near you like Period. that helps distribute products?
-(PS: Have you heard about the great tampon shortage of 2022?
-If not, click here to read more on it and the effects on period poverty.)

-The right period protection is one that makes you feel comfortable— both physically and emotionally.
-Do they make you feel secure?
-Do you feel confident when using them?
+The right period protection is one that makes your child feel comfortable— both physically and emotionally.
+Do they make them feel secure?
+Do they feel confident when using them?
 Have you done research about the materials in the products?
 Are they within your budget?

-Experiment with what works best for you!
-You don’t just have to stick with one kind of protection.
-Test them out, see how they make you feel, and you’ll know when something is right for you and your period!
+Experiment with what works best for them!
+They don’t just have to stick with one kind of protection.
+Test them out, see how they make them feel, and you’ll both know when something is right for them and their period!

 To download in Canada, please click here.